jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 {% include misuse_pie.html %}

 Among all randomly selected videos, 59.2% were labeled as misuse, 19.6% as Related and 21.2% as N/A. If we exclude N/A, 75.2% of the videos would fall under the category of misuse.
 Sports category for example has a misuse rate of 84.2%, which can be considered high.
-These scores validate the capabilities of our approach and verifies that we can infer the misuse to some degree.
+These scores validate the capabilities of our approach and verify that we can infer the misuse to some degree.

 You might assume that only small-time video creators are guilty of misusing tags in order to attract more viewers.
 But hold on to your seat belts, because we discovered that even the official Mercedes F1 Team's channel has jumped on the tag misuse bandwagon!
 In fact, they've misused the tag "trump" not just once, but multiple times.
 For instance, check out this video where they paired "trump" with another highly misused tag – "christmas".
 Talk about a wild ride!